organicaudio/useful-code-snippets2/docs/terraform.md

 ## modules

 Modules are self-contained packages of Terraform configurations that are managed as a group.
 Any set of Terraform configuration files in a folder can be a module.

-- [Terraform Registry ](https://registry.terraform.io/) includes a directory of ready-to-use modules for various common purposes
-- you can use local
+The official modules can be downloaded from [Terraform Registry](https://registry.terraform.io/).

 ### use module